SanCap Leadership Class

 RACHEL TRITAIK, Physical Therapist/Massage Therapist, Island Therapy Center

 Rachel Tritaik and her family moved to Sanibel in 2008 from Florida’s east coast.
 She is a licensed physical therapist and massage therapist with over 25 years of experience.
 In 2009, she opened Island Therapy Center, a rehabilitation and wellness clinic on Periwinkle Way.
 Due to destruction in Hurricane Ian, her clinic moved to Fort Myers but she will be returning her clinic to a new location on Tarpon Bay Road this spring.
 She is President-Elect of the Sanibel Captiva Rotary Club, and has volunteered with FISH and other organizations in the community.
 Rachel is also a member of the Sanibel Captiva Business Women’s Association and the American Physical Therapy Association.
+See Rachel in action after Hurricane Helene and Milton.

-KEN WASHUTA, Technology Executive
+KEN WASHUTA, Technology Executive (2025 Chair)

 Ken Washuta is a seasoned technology executive who has developed and executed strategic programs for organizations of all sizes.
 He held progressive technology leadership roles throughout his 40-plus-year career, with a focus on healthcare over the last 25 years.
 He retired from UnitedHealth Group in 2022, where he was the UnitedHealthcare Community & State (Medicaid) CIO for 10+ years.
 He lives in Sanibel with his wife and dogs.
+Ken graciously chaired the 2025 class, serving on the CFI Board during his term.
+Ken now serves on the SCCF Endowment Committee.